-This program is currently only being offered at Paul Mitchell The School Lombard.
+This program is not currently offered.

 The curriculum involves 1000 hours to satisfy Illinois state requirements.
 The course educates prospective barber teachers to address the needs of students in the classroom and the clinic classroom.
 The prospective teachers learn to manage their thoughts with the system of forward-focused thinking by front-end coaching.
 By learning the methods of teaching barbering, the prospective teachers learn to engage students in the learning process and stimulate the discovery process with visuals, music, or hands on activities.